Gums in Sausage Manufacturing

 Gum Arabic

-Gum arabic is the hardened sap of the Acacia senegal tree, which is found in the swath of arid lands extending from Senegal on the west coast of Africa all the way to Pakistan and India.
-It’s a natural emulsifier, which means that it can keep together substances which normally would not mix well.
-Pharmaceutical companies use it to keep medicines from separating into their different ingredients, and a dab of gum arabic makes newspaper ink more cohesive and permanent.
-Coca-Cola uses gum arabic to keep the sugar from precipitating to the bottom of its sodas.
-Gum arabic is tasteless and edible.
-As a food additive, it has been extensively tested and is considered to be one of the safest additives for human consumption.
+Gum Arabic is the hardened sap of the Acacia Senegal tree, which is found in the swath of arid lands extending from Senegal on the west coast of Africa all the way to Pakistan and India.
+It’s a natural emulsifier, which means that it can keep together substances that normally would not mix well.
+Pharmaceutical companies use it to keep medicines from separating into their different ingredients; a dab of gum Arabic makes newspaper ink more cohesive and permanent.
+Coca-Cola uses gum Arabic to keep the sugar from precipitating to the bottom of its sodas.
+Gum Arabic is tasteless and edible.
+It has been extensively tested as a food additive and is considered one of the safest additives for human consumption.

-Gum arabic has many non-food uses as well.
+Gum Arabic has many non-food uses as well.
 It is used in paints, inks, glues, printing, cosmetics, photography, incense cones, shoe polish, postage stamps, cigarette paper adhesive, and pyrotechnic operations.
-In beverages, gum arabic helps citrus and other oil-based flavors remain evenly suspended in water.
-Gum arabic can be completely dissolved in its own volume of water.
-In confectionery, glazes and artificial whipped creams, gum arabic keeps flavor oils and fats uniformly distributed, retards crystallization of sugar, thickens chewing gums and jellies, and gives soft candies a desirable mouth feel.
+In beverages, gum Arabic helps citrus and other oil-based flavors remain evenly suspended in water.
+Gum Arabic can be completely dissolved in its volume of water.
+In confectionery, glazes, and artificial whipped creams, gum Arabic keeps flavor oils and fats uniformly distributed, retards the crystallization of sugar, thickens chewing gums and jellies, and gives soft candies a desirable mouth feel.
 In cough drops and lozenges, gum arabic soothes irritated mucous membranes.
 Many dry-packaged products, such as instant drinks, dessert mixes and soup bases, use it to enhance the shelf life of flavors.
 The gum is used in soft drink syrups, chocolate candies, gummy candies, and marshmallows.
-Like gelatin and carrageenan, gum arabic can be used to bind food substances as well as to smoothen textures, or to hold flavoring.
+Like gelatin and carrageenan, gum Arabic can be used to bind food substances as well as to smoothen textures or to hold flavoring.

 Guar Gum

 Guar gum is made from the seeds of a plant that grows in India and Pakistan.
-When placed in contact with water, guar gum will gel even at low concentrations (1% to 2%).
+When placed in contact with water, guar gum gels, even at low concentrations (1% to 2%).
 Guar gum has been used for centuries as a thickening agent for foods and pharmaceuticals.

 Locust Bean Gum

-Locust bean gum, also known as carob gum, carob bean gum, and carobin is a galactomannan vegetable gum extracted from the seeds of the Carob tree, mostly found in the Mediterranean.
-The taste of locust bean powder is similar to ground cocoa powder, but it contains less fat and calories than cocoa.
+Locust bean gum, also known as carob gum, carob bean gum, and carobin, is a galactomannan vegetable gum extracted from the seeds of the Carob tree, mostly found in the Mediterranean.
+Locust bean powder tastes similar to ground cocoa powder, but it contains less fat and calories than cocoa.
 It is dispersible in either hot or cold water.
-Locust bean gum is used in food products, cosmetics and other products.
+Locust bean gum is used in food products, cosmetics, and other products.

 Note: guar gum and locust bean gum belong to a group of gums that are known as Galactomannans.

-Both gums are excellent thickeners and are added to low fat products to bind water.
+Both gums are excellent thickeners added to low-fat products to bind water.
 They are used in sausages to soften the texture and to facilitate stuffing.
 The clear advantage of both gums is that they can hold water at high temperatures, for example during the baking process, which results in a better product.

 Konjac Gum

-Konjac flour also called konjac gum or konjac glucomannan is produced from the konjac plant root and can form meltable or heat stable gels.
-Konjac flour is rich in soluble fiber, but does not contain starch or sugar so it does not have calories.
-It is also gluten free.
+Konjac flour, also called konjac gum or konjac glucomannan, is produced from the konjac plant root and can form meltable or heat-stable gels.
+Konjac flour is rich in soluble fiber but does not contain starch or sugar, so it does not contain calories.
+It is also gluten-free.
 Its thickening power is 10 times greater than cornstarch.
-Konjac has the highest water holding capacity of any soluble fiber-up to 100 times its own water weight.
+Konjac has the highest water-holding capacity of any soluble fiber, up to 100 times its water weight.
 One part of glucomannan can absorb 50 parts of liquid.
-About one teaspoon of konjac flour can gel about one cup of liquid, which may be water, meat stock or wine.
-Konjac powder can be used as a thickener for smooth gravies, sauces, glazes, soups, stews and casseroles.
+About one teaspoon of konjac flour can gel about one cup of liquid, which may be water, meat stock, or wine.
+Konjac powder can be a thickener for smooth gravies, sauces, glazes, soups, stews, and casseroles.
 Konjac interacts synergistically with carrageenan, xanthan gum, locust bean gum.
-Konjac interacts with most starches increasing viscosity and allowing improvement of texture.
+Konjac interacts with most starches, increasing viscosity and allowing texture to improve.
 As a gelling agent, konjac exhibits the unique ability to form thermo-reversible and thermo-irreversible gels under different conditions:

 • Reversible gum- konjac mixed with xanthan gum.